santiagocab/janeth-salon-theme/readme.md

 == Description ==

-Custom Theme created for a hair salon
+Custom Block Ready Theme for a hair salon

 == Copyright ==

-Janeth Salon Theme, Copyright 2025 - present Atanas Yonkov Janeth Salon Theme is distributed under the terms of the GNU GPLv2 or later
+Janeth Salon, Copyright 2025 - present Santiago Cabrera Janeth Salon is distributed under the terms of the GNU GPLv2 or later

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by